National Security Agency: Organizational structure

 Each of these directorates consisted of several groups or elements, designated by a letter.
-There were for example the A Group, which was responsible for all SIGINT operations against the Soviet Union and Eastern Europe, and G Group, which was responsible for SIGINT related to all non-communist countries.
-These groups were divided into units designated by an additional number, like unit A5 for breaking Soviet codes, and G6, being the office for the Middle East, North Africa, Cuba, Central and South America.
+There were for example the A Group, which was responsible for all SIGINT operations against the Soviet Union and Eastern Europe, and the G Group, which was responsible for SIGINT related to all non-communist countries.
+These groups were divided into units designated by an additional number, like unit A5 for breaking Soviet codes, and G6, being the office for the Middle East, North Africa, Cuba, and Central and South America.

 Directorates

 As of 2013, NSA has about a dozen directorates, which are designated by a letter, although not all of them are publicly known.

-In the year 2000, a leadership team was formed consisting of the director, the deputy director and the directors of the Signals Intelligence (SID), the Information Assurance (IAD) and the Technical Directorate (TD).
+In the year 2000, a leadership team was formed consisting of the director, the deputy director, and the directors of the Signals Intelligence (SID), the Information Assurance (IAD) and the Technical Directorate (TD).
 The chiefs of other main NSA divisions became associate directors of the senior leadership team.

-After president George W. Bush initiated the President's Surveillance Program (PSP) in 2001, the NSA created a 24-hour Metadata Analysis Center (MAC), followed in 2004 by the Advanced Analysis Division (AAD), with the mission of analyzing content, Internet metadata and telephone metadata.
+After President George W. Bush initiated the President's Surveillance Program (PSP) in 2001, the NSA created a 24-hour Metadata Analysis Center (MAC), followed in 2004 by the Advanced Analysis Division (AAD), with the mission of analyzing content, Internet metadata and telephone metadata.
 Both units were part of the Signals Intelligence Directorate.

-A 2016 proposal would combine the Signals Intelligence Directorate with Information Assurance Directorate into Directorate of Operations.
+In 2016, a proposal combined the Signals Intelligence Directorate with the Information Assurance Directorate into a Directorate of Operations.

 NSANet

 NSANet stands for National Security Agency Network and is the official NSA intranet.
 It is a classified network, for information up to the level of TS/SCI to support the use and sharing of intelligence data between NSA and the signals intelligence agencies of the four other nations of the Five Eyes partnership.
 The management of NSANet has been delegated to the Central Security Service Texas (CSSTEXAS).

-NSANet is a highly secured computer network consisting of fiber-optic and satellite communication channels which are almost completely separated from the public Internet.
+NSANet is a highly secured computer network consisting of fiber-optic and satellite communication channels that are almost completely separated from the public Internet.
 The network allows NSA personnel and civilian and military intelligence analysts anywhere in the world to have access to the agency's systems and databases.
 This access is tightly controlled and monitored.
-For example, every keystroke is logged, activities are audited at random and downloading and printing of documents from NSANet are recorded.

-In 1998, NSANet, along with NIPRNET and SIPRNET, had "significant problems with poor search capabilities, unorganized data and old information".
+For example, every keystroke is logged, activities are audited at random, and downloading and printing of documents from NSANet are recorded.
+In 1998, NSANet, along with NIPRNet and SIPRNet, had "significant problems with poor search capabilities, unorganized data, and old information".
 In 2004, the network was reported to have used over twenty commercial off-the-shelf operating systems.
 Some universities that do highly sensitive research are allowed to connect to it.
 The thousands of Top Secret internal NSA documents that were taken by Edward Snowden in 2013 were stored in "a file-sharing location on the NSA's intranet site"; so, they could easily be read online by NSA personnel.
-Everyone with a TS/SCI-clearance had access to these documents.
+Everyone with a TS/SCI clearance had access to these documents.
 As a system administrator, Snowden was responsible for moving accidentally misplaced highly sensitive documents to safer storage locations.